itinero/docs/docs/itinero/development/index.md

 - [ ] Implement a proper @dev-feature-isochrones algorithm.
 - [ ] Figure out @dev-unity-support.
+- [ ] Implement support for @dev-speed-areas.

 ## Version 2.0 and beyond

+These are issues/features that require breaking changes:

 - Fixed the directed id issue: https://github.com/itinero/routing/issues/95
 - Logging: use something like LibLog in v2.0: